Is Milk Heterogeneous or Homogeneous? A Deep Dive into the Composition of Milk

 Q: What are the implications of knowing that milk is heterogeneous?

 - A: Understanding the heterogeneous nature of milk helps in various applications.
-For example, it informs the design of dairy processing techniques, the development of new dairy products, and even our understanding of milk digestion and nutrient absorption.
+To give you an idea, it informs the design of dairy processing techniques, the development of new dairy products, and even our understanding of milk digestion and nutrient absorption.

 -